natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\watersheds.shp

-7. **Sub-watersheds (required)**.
-A  shapefile, with one polygon per sub-watershed within the main watersheds specified in the Watersheds shapefile.
-See the Working with the DEM section for information about generating sub-watersheds.
+7. **subwatersheds (required)**.
+A  shapefile, with one polygon per subwatershed within the main watersheds specified in the Watersheds shapefile.
+See the Working with the DEM section for information about generating subwatersheds.

  *Format:* Shapefile (.shp)

- *Rows:* Each row is one sub-watershed
+ *Rows:* Each row is one subwatershed

- *Columns:* An integer field named *subws_id* is required, with a unique integer value for each sub-watershed
+ *Columns:* An integer field named *subws_id* is required, with a unique integer value for each subwatershed

  *Sample data set:* \\InVEST\\ Base_Data\\Freshwater\\subwatersheds.shp